All Episodes

 It's called a prevent defense.

-The standard ordinary standard operating procedure, show up one of these things, the big lead, don't blow it.
+The standard, ordinary, standard operating procedure, show up one of these things, the big lead, don't blow it.

-Don't say anything that could cause yourself to lose your lead, be damaged or whatever.
+Don't say anything that could cause yourself to lose your lead, be damaged, or whatever.

-And that's what we're not gonna see.
+And that's what we're not going to see.

 But that's the way normal people play it.